J. P. Pickens: Life

 A restless, creative man, J.P. found it hard to settle down in any profession, and the family moved often.
-In 1963 they relocated to Lagunitas, a small town located in western Marin County, California, into a house bought for the young family by J.P.’s parents.
+In 1963 they relocated to Lagunitas, a small town located in western Marin County, California, into a house bought for the young family by J.P.'s parents.
 San Geronimo Valley was a sleepy, rural community, and in the late 1960s and early 1970s, hippies and musicians were drawn to the beauty and lush charm of the area.
-For a short time both the Grateful Dead and the band Big Brother and the Holding Company lived in rustic summer houses or camps nearby.
+For a short time, both the Grateful Dead and the band Big Brother and the Holding Company lived in rustic summer houses or camps nearby.
 The Pickens house overflowed with hippies, visiting artists and musicians from the Quicksilver Messenger Service, Electric Flag and The Youngbloods.
 The pastoral roads surrounding the house were filled with hippie families living in converted schoolbuses.
 Many of the young players in the local acid rock scene were fascinated with J.P.'s rapid fire banjo playing, fueled by his love for the east Indian music of Ravi Shankar especially, and he would play raga-like extended compositions loosely based on old bluegrass standards, on his banjo.
-Many jam sessions were held at the Lagunitas house, lost to posterity but still alive in the recorded psychedelic music of the time; David Meltzer has said his and J.P.'s attempts to fuse jazz, folk, bluegrass, east Indian and rock n roll were ahead of their time, helping to create a musical genre now highly prized, fondly called Marin County Raga Folk.
+Many jam sessions were held at the Lagunitas house, lost to posterity but still alive in the recorded psychedelic music of the time; David Meltzer has said his and J.P.'s attempts to fuse jazz, folk, bluegrass, east Indian and rock n roll were ahead of their time, helping to create a musical genre now highly prized, called Marin County Raga Folk.